riboseinc/digicert/README.md

 ### Submitting Orders

+#### Important Note

+Recently DigiCert improved the certificate issuance process to allow for [immediate certificate issuance].
+It does not require us to change anything on our API calls but now the response will be different based on your DigiCert account settings.

+If you have everything setup in place and any order is eligible for immediate issuance then the certificate will be included with the response.
+Please check the [certificate download spec] for inspiration.

 #### View Product List

 Use this interface to retrieve a list of available products for an account.